Cordelia

 Founder/Chief Executive Officer/Executive Director

-I have worked in the field of maternity care for 30+ years as a reproductive and perinatal health educator, midwife, doula, public health practitioner, birth activist and maternal-child health advocate.
-I believe in natural living and the body/mind/spirit connection.
+I have 30+ years of experience in maternity care as a health educator, midwife, doula, birth activist, and maternal-child health advocate.
+I believe in natural living and the mind-body-spirit connection..
 Read about my professional career on my Linkedin Profile.

 Since 1991, I have attended hundreds of births in homes, hospitals and birth centers and supported families from multicultural backgrounds, in community, domiciliary, clinic, public health and hospital settings as a midwife, doula and health educator, and I will soon be adding Health Psychologist to my resume as I am currently pursuing a Ph.D. in Health Psychology from Walden University.
 My areas of research and interest are refugee/immigrant health, maternal and infant mental health, cross-cultural birthing and parenting practices, maternal-infant attachment, health disparities and trauma and resilience.
 My research perspective reflects my transformative worldview which holds that research inquiry needs to be intertwined with politics and a political change agenda to confront social oppression at whatever levels it occurs.